 (W. Blake.
 'The Marriage of Heaven and Hell'.
 In Geoffrey Keynes (ed.)
 Blake.
 Complete Writings.
 Oxford UP, 1966.
 S 150.)

-Our time is no more natural law than yesterday’s, and vice versa.
-However much we close our eyes, and hold on to what always seems to have been, this fact will not change.
+But our current time is no more natural law than yesterday’s, and vice versa.
+However much we close our eyes and hold on to what always seems to have been, this fact will not change.

 What is future?
-What is history?
-What is history not?
-History is not only something that kings and queens and politicians made in the first and Second World War, of course.
-For every alternative that we in our society decide upon, history is made.
+What is history and what is it not?
+History is not only something that kings and queens and politicians made in the First and Second World War, of course.
+For every alternative that we, each and every one in our society, decide upon; history is made.
 But we are not only making it, we are going to be judged by our making.
 This may sound trivial.
 The problem is that we do not seem to act as if we had grasped the meaning of our participation in the order of things.

 Or, will they maybe not wonder at all and just condemn.
-History teaches us chances are that they, like us, will distance themselves all they can in respect to cruelties.
-In doing that, most probably, they will be right, and our dominant culture will be wrong.
+History teaches us that chances are, that they, like us, will distance themselves all they can in respect to cruelties.
+In doing that, most probably, they will be right and our dominant culture will be wrong.

 Copyright Lisa Gålmark